 Add Columns to a Table (Database Engine)

-This topic describes how to add new columns to a table in SQL Server 2017 by using SQL Server Management Studio or Transact-SQL.
+This article describes how to add new columns to a table in SQL Server 2019 (15.x) by using SQL Server Management Studio or Transact-SQL.

 Before You Begin